 Make it easy for prospects to evaluate the subjective (emotional) and objective (fact-based) value of a product.
 Set your product distinct from the competitors by using narrative and framing strategies.

-When emotional impulses are insufficient to push prospects to a definitive choice, having an ROI calculator or formula on hand to assist them in evaluating the benefits of the product, in any situation, clearly illustrates that the value clients receive outweighs the cost.
+When emotional impulses are insufficient to push prospects to a definitive choice, having an ROI calculator or formula on hand to assist them in evaluating the product's benefits, in any situation, clearly illustrates that the value clients receive outweighs the cost.

 11. Make a special offer